Know The Signs

 Increased alcohol or drug use

-"We used to hang out and work on my truck, then I found out he'd started going to parties and getting drunk every night, and I realized it wasn't just the alcohol that was the problem.
+"We used to get together for a beer once a week, then I found out he'd been driving home drunk every night, and I realized it wasn't just the alcohol that was the problem.
 He was trying to hurt himself."

 They increase use of alcohol or drugs.